RohanVDvivedi/Serc/README.md

  * share for .temp template file ***that python scripts like route.py will use***

 ### Serc enables you to
- 1. Route to your function for a http request for given http path and http method combination, as it is specified in the routing json file (in config directory).
+ 1. Route to your function for a http request for given http path and http method combination.
- 2. Host static content from SERC_ROOT_PATH, The SERC_ROOT_PATH can be set in config.h header in ./con folder.
+ 2. Host static content from all the files in the root folder.

-### The framework logic is
+### The framework logic is segregated as
 * /src/*.c are the source files
 * /inc/*.h are their corresponding headers
 * /con/*.h are the configuration header file used by the server